-How an eCommerce store increased return traffic by 32%
+How an eCommerce store increased repeat sales by 32%

 “In today’s day and age, if you aren’t doing something to make your eCommerce brand stand out, you will be gobbled up by the big players like Amazon.
 You need to have a purpose” - Anders Ankarlid